-Anyone who has shopped online on Amazon – whether as a regular customer or Prime member – is likely well-aware of the retail giant’s financial offerings.
+Anyone who has shopped online on Amazon – whether as a regular customer or Prime member – is likely well-aware of the retail giant’s financial offerings, they’re one of the largest retail companies that has over 142 million people in the U.S registered as Amazon Prime members.
 After all, you likely hear about the opportunity for incredible cashback and 0% interest at just about every checkout screen.
 But when it comes to applying for Amazon’s various credit cards, are they worth the time, or are they on par with the average service?

 Read on to find out more about the various credit cards and store cards offered by Amazon, including the availability of their cards, any specific benefits they provide, and even if they’re suitable for use when traveling.
 We’ve included all the information you need to make an informed decision about whether Amazon is the right option for you.